 - Advanced Diploma in Integrative Counselling and Psychotherapy.
 Awarded with distinction.

 - Diploma in Integrative Counselling and Psychotherapy.
 Awarded with distinction.

 I take my continuous professional development seriously.
 I attend seminars and conferences regularly to keep my knowledge and practice updated.

 I have attended seminars with world-renowned specialist in the field of sex and relationship therapy, including Dr Harville Hendrix, Dr Helen LaKelly Hunt (Imago Therapy) and Dr David Schnarch (Crucible Therapy)

-I hold a busy private practice in two Central London locations:
+I hold a busy private practice in Central London, Mayfair (W1).

 I work with both individuals and couples who have relationship or sexual problems.

 I have worked as a psychosexual therapist with the NHS (Chelsea and Westminster Trust) at 56 Dean Street.

 I have worked as a Clinical Associate at The Hudson Centre, a private clinic specialising in sex addiction.